xLiad/Project-5---Data-Cleaning-Using-SQL/README.md

 * The dataset is called Nashville Housing.
 The dataset contains data about Real Estate in the city of Nashville, Tennessee.

-# Our tasks for cleaning this dataset:
+# The tasks for cleaning this dataset:

 1) Changing the date format of the "SaleDate" column as the hours in the default date format are not needed.